The special linear version of the projective bundle theorem: Inverting the stable Hopf map.

-For the algebraic $K$-theory represented by $BGL$ \cite{PPR2} this construction gives $\overline{BGL}^*(pt)=0$ since we have $\eta\in BGL^{-1,-1}(pt)=K_{-1}(pt)=0$.
+One can easily see that it is a cohomology theory.
+For the algebraic $K$-theory represented by $BGL$ \cite{PPR2} this construction gives $BGL^*(-)=0$ since we have $\eta\in BGL^{-1,-1}(pt)=K_{-1}(pt)=0$ and $BGL_{\eta}^{*,*}(-)=0$.
 As we will see in Corollary~\ref{cor_oriented} it is always the case that an oriented cohomology theory degenerates to a trivial cohomology theory.
 Thus we are interested in cohomology theories with a special linear orientation but without a general one.
-Our running example is hermitian $K$-theory represented by the spectrum $\BO$ that derives to the Witt groups.
+Our running example is hermitian $K$-theory represented by the spectrum $BO$ that derives to the Witt groups, i.e. for every smooth variety $X$ there is a natural isomorphism $BO^i(X)\cong W^i(X)$ (see \cite{An}).